atomicateam/atomica/docs/general/Compartment-Initialization.md

     [ltx ] = [0 1 1] *  [ltex]
                         [ltlx]

 (which is of course a valid matrix equation, with dimensions `(2x1) = (2x3)*(3x1)`).
 The fact that there is insufficient information can be detected by comparing the rank of the `A` matrix with the number of compartments.
 Specifically, `y=A*x` is underdetermined if the rank of `A` is less than the length of `x`.
 This can be trivially checked using Numpy's built in `numpy.linalg.matrix_rank` function.
-Note that this is a stricter condition than simply counting the number of characteristics on the left hand side, because it is possible for a characteristic to not to provide any unique information if that characteristic can be expressed as a linear combination of other characteristics in the system.
+Note that this is a stricter condition than simply counting the number of characteristics on the left-hand side, because it is possible for a characteristic to not to provide any unique information if that characteristic can be expressed as a linear combination of other characteristics in the system.

 In Atomica, underdetermined systems are handled by returning the minimum norm solution, so any compartments missing entirely will be initialized with 0, and in cases where compartments are nonzero but not uniquely constrained, people will be uniformly distributed across those compartments.